charleywu/gridsearch/README.md

 99.9% of the rest of the data analysis uses R, with code separated into `/analysis1D`, `/analysis2D`, and `/analysis3`.
 Required packages are specified at the top of each file.
 Model recovery code has it's own folder called /modelRecovery.
 Additionally, mismatch simulations are in /mismatch, where empirical simulations for each experiment are in R, while the generalized mismatch simulation is in python using the bayesian optimization library (https://github.com/jmetzen/bayesian_optimization).
 Mismatch simulations for Experiment 3 are in `/analysis3/mismatch.R`.

-Experiment code is not added as well, which can be found in `/experiment1D`, `/experiment2D`, and `/experiment3`.
+Experiment code is added as well, which can be found in `/experiment1D`, `/experiment2D`, and `/experiment3`.
 The code has been modified to remove MySQL functionality, which depended on PHP code that would have exposed credentials.
 Now experimental conditions are assigned randomly (instead of psuedo-randomly using pre-generated conditions), and experiment data doesn't get saved anymore.

 ## Authors